graphops/file-hosting-service/docs/feature_checklist.md

   - [x] Wait for the responses (For now, assume that the response chunks correspond with the verifiable chunks)
     - [x] Keeps track of the downloaded and missing pieces,
     - [x] continually requesting missing pieces until the complete file is obtained
-    - [x] Upon receiving a response, verify the chunk data in the chunk_file
+    - [x] Upon receiving a response, verify the chunk data in the file_manifest
       - [x] if failed, blacklist the indexer
   - [x] Once all file has been received and verified, terminate